etchzel/data-science-projects/README.md

 Collection of data science projects.

 ### Non Intrusive Load Monitoring
-- Analysis on REDD Dataset I did during my University, as a group project involving midterm and final project for the course FIZ 437E Statistical Learning from Data, Application in Physics.
+- Analysis on REDD Dataset energy disaggregation with the end purpose of classifying energy consumption of each appliances in a house based on the whole electrical consumption reading of the house using machine learning algorithm.

 ### scientific-computing.ipynb
 - A notebook I did during University to solve some Astrophysics questions